no-more-secrets/parsco/README.md

                           tests:error:1:15 ip values must be <= 255
 test "123.234.123/8"      failed to parse:
                           tests:error:1:12 expected '.'
 ```

 Some of the inputs parse successfully, while others fail and give
 the location of the parsing failure.
-Note that some of the ones
+Note that some of those that
-that successfully parse (such as the third one) do not consume
+successfully parse (such as the third one) do not consume all
-all input; in that case the it successfully parses an IP address
+input; in those cases they successfully parses an IP address with
-with no subnet mask and leaves the remainder of the input buffer
+no subnet mask and leave the remainder of the input buffer
 unparsed.

-The final thing to note for this example is that we could have
+As a final note for this example, we could have terminated the
-terminated the `parse_ip_address` function with a `co_await
+`parse_ip_address` function with a `co_await parsco::eof()`
-parsco::eof()` statement, which would have ensured that we
+statement, which would have ensured that we consumed all of the
-consumed all of the input.
-That would have had the benefit of
+input.
+That would then have the benefit of preventing inputs such
-preventing inputs such as "123.234.123.234 /23" from successfully
+as "123.234.123.234 /23" from parsing successfully (currently
-parsing by ignoring the remainder of the input buffer.
-However,
+that input parses successfully because the parser parses an IP
+address with no subnet mask and simply ignores the remainder of
-the downside to adding `eof()` into a parser is that it prevents
+the input).
+However, the downside to adding `eof()` into a parser
-that parser from being composed with other parsers to produce
+is that it prevents that parser from being composed with other
-more complex parsers, since it always insists that it be the only
+parsers to produce more complex parsers, since it always insists
-consumer of the input.
+that it be the only consumer of the input.

 Example 3: The Hello World Parser
 ---------------------------------